TheTagEnd/Spring-crud-api/README.md

-## Spring CRUD Application
+## Spring CRUD Application with JPA

-Welcome to our Spring CRUD Application!
-This web application is built using the Spring framework, providing basic CRUD (Create, Read, Update, Delete) functionality for managing data.
-The application is designed to serve as a template for building more complex applications with features such as user authentication, data validation, and API integration.
+Welcome to our Spring CRUD Application with JPA (Java Persistence API)!
+This web application is built using the Spring framework, incorporating JPA for seamless integration with relational databases.
+It provides basic CRUD (Create, Read, Update, Delete) functionality for managing data entities, making it easy to build and maintain data-driven applications.

 🚀 **Features**
 - **Create:** Users can create new records by submitting data through forms or API endpoints.